Mansoor Khan: Filmography

-Non Film work
+Books

 He has launched a book, "The Third Curve" (2013), which talks about the world economy.
 He talks about unsustainable cities and society's false understanding of money in his book.

+His second book, titled "One: The story of the Ultimate Myth", was published in Aug 2023.
+The key idea behind the book is the oneness and interconnectedness of life that the modern world, in many ways, doesn't seem to understand.